By Globalization PartnersNovember 2020

 - Global Perspectives: Having global team members in-country is critical for any company that hopes to successfully scale at an international level.
 Local perspectives provide invaluable insights into your target market.
 Local hires speak the language, understand the norms and customs, and make partners and customers more comfortable.

 Consider Global Growth When Competitors May Be Holding Back

-Companies that separate from the pack and actively work to adapt to new environments have the resilient mindset needed to overcome current challenges.
+European companies that separate from the pack and actively work to adapt to new environments have the resilient mindset needed to overcome current challenges.
 Whether this means pivoting product direction, pursuing merger or acquisition opportunities, or entering new markets, these companies will likely see their investment pay off beyond 2020.
 Here are three advantages of expanding internationally, especially in the midst of uncertainty: